Banging Toolbox

 9. For thumb-turn locks

-Thumb turn locks operate a deadbolt to lock or unlock the door from the inside, they are typically seen in bathrooms.
-It is also good for additional security.
+Thumb turn locks operate a deadbolt to lock or unlock the door from the inside, and are typically seen in bathrooms.
+This is also good for privacy.

 Consult with the manufacturer’s instructions to see if there is a prescribed diameter.